(b. 4 December 1930, Moscow).

-Prof. Ledenyov studied composition with Yevgeny O. Messner, Vissarion Shebalin and Sergey V. Yevseyev at the Central Music School in Moscow from 1942–48.
-He then studied composition with Anatoly N. Aleksandrov and Nikolay Rakov at the Tchaikovsky Conservatory in Moscow from 1948–55 and had post-graduate studies in composition with Anatoly N. Aleksandrov there from 1955–58.
-He later received an honorary doctorate from the Tchaikovsky Conservatory in 1984.
+Prof. Ledenyov studied composition with Yevgeny Messner, Vissarion Shebalin and Sergei V. Yevseyev at the Central Music School in Moscow from 1942–48.
+He then studied composition with Anatoly N. Alexandrov and Nikolai Rakov at the P. I. Tchaikovsky State Conservatory in Moscow from 1948–55 and had postgraduate studies in composition with Anatoly N. Alexandrov there from 1955–58.
+He later received an honorary doctorate from the P. I. Tchaikovsky State Conservatory in 1984.

 He is also active in other positions.
-He served as secretary of the Composers Union of Russia from 1970–73 and has again served as its secretary since 1985.
+He served as secretary of the Soyuz Kompozitorov Rossy – Composers Union of Russia from 1970–73 and has again served as its secretary since 1985.

-He taught music theory at the Tchaikovsky Conservatory from 1956–64, where he has taught composition since 1979 and has been Professor of Composition since 1991.
+He taught music theory at the P. I. Tchaikovsky State Conservatory from 1956–64, where he has taught composition since 1979 and has been Professor of Composition since 1991.

-In addition to the works listed below, Prof. Ledenyov has composed several song-cycles, didactic music and much incidental music for film, radio, stage, and TV productions.
+In addition to the works listed below, Prof. Ledenyov has composed several song-cycles, didactic music, film and TV scores, and much music for radio and stage productions.

 SELECT LIST OF WORKS